 Happy Earth Day, one of my very favorite days of the year!
 If you have been a long time reader, you know that my love for the planet is a core part of who I am.
 Every year on Earth Day I try to take some time to examine my own habits and see what things I am doing well in regards to green living as well as identify areas that could be improved.

 Over this past year my opportunities to travel to some amazing locations have only deepened my love for the beauty our earth has to offer, and make me even more passionate about doing whatever I can to preserve it.
 I have a few different goals I’m working on this year.
 First, I am making an effort to reduce my online shopping when the things I need are sold in stores in my area.
 I’ve been working on this for a few months and am making some progress in this area.
 Obviously shopping less in general is ideal, but if there are things I need to buy, it makes way more sense for me to make one trip to the mall that has the majority of the stores I would be ordering from anyway and get everything all at once.
 Yes, it is slightly less convenient, but overall really reduces the carbon footprint of those items I would be purchasing.
+Also, an insulated hot water tank can significantly reduce your carbon footprint.
+By installing a quality hot water tank insulation jacket, you’ll be reducing the amount of energy required to heat your water.
+This not only saves you money, but it also helps to protect our planet.
+Make the eco-friendly choice and insulate your tank today.
 For me the main reason I tend to avoid stores and the mall specifically is my aversion to crowds, and a strategy I have been using to combat this is to go to the mall 20-30 minutes before closing time on a weeknight.
 The place is deserted and I am able to hit 3-4 stores in rapid succession.

 On a related note, one thing I am continuing to work on is finding more small sustainable/ethical/slow fashion retailers.
 You may have seen a social media movement this week, known as Fashion Revolution week which intentionally coincides with Earth Day.
 Surfing the hashtag #whomademyclothes is a great way to find companies with eco-friendly and ethical business practices.
 The more support this movement gains, the more big retailers will have to address the impact they have on both the environment and their workers.
 In the same vein, I’m trying to pay attention to items made from organic cotton and/or recycled materials since such a large amount of pesticides go into textile production.
 This can seem like a daunting thing to tackle but I’m convinced baby steps are the answer.
 I have started following a handful of ethical fashion blogs and they have been very inspiring in all of these matters.
 Check out Life+Style+Justice and Dress Well Do Good for some inspiration!
 And of course, I continue in my venture to make at least some of mine and my kids’ clothes with my own knitting and sewing abilities.